 Follow the blueprint Jason Holland has created for you.
 Let him introduce you to the special places he's discovered.
 Let him share his expert insights with you and help you shave months…even years…off your learning curve.

 Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle is like taking a whirlwind investment and lifestyle tour of Costa Rica.
-Only instead of paying thousands of dollars for the travel fees and expert advice, we hand it all to you right there in the comfort of your own home for just $399 when you order your Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle now.
+Only instead of paying thousands of dollars for the travel fees and expert advice, we hand it all to you right there in the comfort of your own home for just $499 when you take advantage of this special offer and order your Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle now.

 Remember, there's no risk to you.
 You have our 100% Money-Back Guarantee.